mkkadambi/machine-learning/README.md

 # This is my journey into ML/AI/ Computer-Vision
+# Feel free to use my code, but please do give me some credit by mentioning the source.
+A little credit might go a long way

+	13 Jun 2021: Uploaded code for NLP Sentiment analysis using LR, LDA and Naiive Bayes

 	10 Jun 2021: Uploaded code for ResNet using Tensorflow 2.5.x.
 Model was trained for 50 and 100 epochs for classification of images into 5 categories